virtusize/virtusize.github.io/source/integration-guide/advanced.rst

-The following are functions you can call on the widget object, for example inside the ``done`` callback of ``addWidget`` or at a later stage when you get the loaded widget from the global Virtusize Snippet object.
+The following are functions you can call on the widget object, for example inside the ``done`` callback of ``addWidget`` like in the example above or at a later stage when you get the loaded widget from the global Virtusize Snippet object.

 setAvailableSizes(sizesList)
     **sizesList** - Array, list of product sizes.